nkiyohara/mmnist-fd/README.md

 3. Calculating the Fréchet distance between the two distributions

 This metric is useful for evaluating the quality and diversity of generated images compared to real images.

+### Important Note on Model Architecture

+The SVG-LP model used for feature extraction employs an autoencoder architecture with skip connections.
+This architectural choice has important implications for the Fréchet distance calculation:

+- **Dynamics Representation**: The latent space effectively captures and represents the dynamic aspects of the Moving MNIST sequences, such as digit movement patterns and trajectories.
+- **Fine-grained Visual Details**: Due to the skip connections in the autoencoder, certain fine-grained visual details (such as exact pixel-level information or minor texture variations) may bypass the latent space encoding.
+These details might not be fully reflected in the calculated Fréchet distance.

+As a result, the Fréchet distance computed using this model is particularly sensitive to differences in motion dynamics and overall structural patterns, but may be less sensitive to subtle pixel-level differences.
+This characteristic should be considered when interpreting the results, especially when comparing visually similar sequences with different dynamic properties or vice versa.

 ## Citation